Download our mobile app:Icon Icon

 Identity Theft and Fraud

-Identity theft occurs when someone steals your confidential information (such as your Social Security number and bank or credit card numbers) and uses it to empty bank accounts, apply for credit, and run up bills - all in your name!
-It can happen to anyone - learn how thieves do it, steps you can take to reduce the risk and what First Resource Bank does to protect you and your information.
+Identity theft occurs when someone steals your confidential information (such as your Social Security number and bank or credit card numbers) and uses it to empty bank accounts, apply for credit, and run up bills – all in your name!
+It can happen to anyone - learn how thieves do it, what steps you can take to reduce the risk, and what First Resource Bank does to protect you and your information.

 How Thieves Steal Your Identity

 Identity thieves can use many different tools to steal your personal and confidential information.